Our Precedent Setting Cases

-Prior to the appeal, a jury determined that Berkeley Educational Services of New Jersey had discriminated against Ms. Padilla because she was pregnant.
-However, due to an error in the jury verdict sheet, the trial judge did not allow the jury to award her any damages.
+Prior to the appeal, a jury determined that Berkeley Educational Services of New Jersey discriminated against Ms. Padilla because she was pregnant.
+However, the trial judge did not allow the jury to award her any damages.

-On appeal, Jonathan I. Nirenberg convinced New Jersey's Appellate Division to send the case back to the trial court so a jury could award damages for the lost wages and benefits, emotional distress, and attorney's fees caused by the pregnancy discrimination.
-Importantly, the appellate court recognized that an employee does not need to have a doctor or expert witness testify to recover emotional distress under the New Jersey Law Against Discrimination.
+On appeal, Jonathan I. Nirenberg convinced New Jersey's Appellate Division to send the case back to the trial court so a jury could award damages for the lost wages and benefits and emotional distress caused by the pregnancy discrimination, as well as attorneys' fees.
+The appellate court recognized employees do not need to have a doctor or expert witness testify to be able to recover emotional distress damages under the New Jersey Law Against Discrimination.

-In yet another important victory for employees in a disability discrimination case, Jonathan I. Nirenberg helped to convince the New Jersey Supreme Court to substantially lower the threshold for victims of discrimination to have his case decided by a jury.
+In yet another important victory for employees in a disability discrimination case, Jonathan I. Nirenberg helped to convince the New Jersey Supreme Court to substantially lower the threshold for victims of discrimination to have their cases decided by juries.

 A jury found that Stanley Roberts, Inc. fired Stewart Zive because he was disabled after he suffered a stroke.
 The company unsuccessfully attempted to convince the Appellate Division to reverse the decision.
 The New Jersey Supreme Court ultimately concluded that a plaintiff has a minimal initial burden before he or she is entitled to a trial, essentially ruling that a jury should decide whether discrimination made a difference in the employer's decision as long as the facts are consistent with the possibility of discrimination.